 Antibodies to hepatitis C can most often be detected 4—10 weeks after you get the infection.
 Other types of tests may be done to decide on treatment and monitor the hepatitis C infection.

-Interferon α is a cytokine acting through host cell Janus kinases (Jaks) that phosphorylate STAT (Signal Transducers and Activators of Transcription) to increase production of antiviral proteins, resulting in the inhibition of viral translation, transcription, protein processing, maturation and release.
+Interferon α is a cytokine acting through host cell Janus kinases (Jaks) that phosphorylate STAT (Signal Transducers and Activators of Transcription) to increase production of antiviral proteins, resulting in the inhibition of viral translation, transcription, protein processing, maturation, and release.

-The name of the Janus is taken from the two-faced Roman god of beginnings and endings, Janus, because the JAKs possess two near-identical phosphate-transferring domains.
+The name of the Janus is taken from the two-faced Roman god of beginnings and endings, Janus because the JAKs possess two near-identical phosphate-transferring domains.
 One domain exhibits the kinase activity, while the other negatively regulates the kinase activity of the first.

 Interferon α also increases specific activation of a ribonuclease that degrades viral mRNA.
 It also increases host expression of MHC (major histocompatibility complex) antigens, augments the phagocytic activity of macrophages, promotes the formation of natural killer cells and enhances proliferation and survival of cytotoxic T cells.

-Interferon α-2a and interferon α-2b are available for subcutaneous or intramuscular use, while interferon alfacon-1, used to combat hairy cell leukemia, malignant melanoma and AIDS-related Kaposi’s sarcoma, is available for subcutaneous use only.
+Interferon α-2a and interferon α-2b are available for subcutaneous or intramuscular use, while interferon alfacon-1, used to combat hairy cell leukemia, malignant melanoma, and AIDS-related Kaposi’s sarcoma is available for subcutaneous use only.
 Their absorption is slow; allowing for 2 or 3 administrations per week; elimination is mainly renal via proteolytic hydrolysis.

 Pegylated (polyethylene glycol-complexed) forms can be administered once a week.
 Polyethylene glycol is readily excreted in urine; renal elimination of pegylated interferons accounts for ~ 30 % of clearance, hence a dose reduction is required in renal insufficiency.

 In chronic hepatitis B, interferon α therapy increases HBeAg seroconversion and decreases HBV DNA load.
-Interferon α-2b and pegylated interferon α-2a are used in the treatment of chronic hepatitis B, while pegylated interferon α-2a and pegylated interferon α-2b are used in the treatment of chronic hepatitis C. Interferon α-2b is used in the treatment of acute hepatitis C, especially with ribavirin.
+Interferon α-2b and pegylated interferon α-2a are used in the treatment of chronic hepatitis B, while pegylated interferon α-2a and pegylated interferon α-2b are used in the treatment of chronic hepatitis C. Interferon α-2b are used in the treatment of acute hepatitis C, especially with ribavirin.

-Flu-like syndrome (fever, chills, malaise, headache and myalgia) is the most common side effect (30 % during the 1st week of therapy) that occurs within 6 hours of dosing and resolves upon continued administration.
+Flu-like syndrome (fever, chills, malaise, headache, and myalgia) is the most common side effect (30 % during the 1st week of therapy) that occurs within 6 hours of dosing and resolves upon continued administration.
 Other important adverse effects are the following.

-- transient elevation of liver enzymes (during first 8—12 weeks of therapy, more common on responders),
+- Transient elevation of liver enzymes (during first 8—12 weeks of therapy, more common on responders)

-- neurotoxicity (confusion, somnolence, depression, mood disorders, seizures),
+- Neurotoxicity (confusion, somnolence, depression, mood disorders, seizures)

-- reversible hearing loss,
+- Reversible hearing loss

-- unmasking of autoimmunity (especially thyroiditis), and possibly
+- Unmasking of autoimmunity (especially thyroiditis)